klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 They can be found in the category "*Mobile*".

 **Reduce the amount of polygons on meshes**:
+Meshes consist of vertices which are connected by edges.
+The areas which are framed by edges are faces.
+Togehter, they define the surface of the object.
+In the rendering pipeline, the vertices are first processed by a geometry shader which can manipulate the mesh.
+After that, every polgyon is rasterized.
+The result of the rasterization are a number of fragments which are candidates for a pixel.
+The fragments are processed by a pixel shader.
+Only after that, a depth test is performed to discard the fragments which are occluded by meshes in front of them.
+This means that every polygon which is potentially visible inside the camera's view bounds is rendered, even if it is occluded.
+The more vertices and polyons an object has, the more work the geometry- and pixel-shaders need to perform.

+A large mesh can become a bottleneck for the GPU which has to perform the rendering pipeline.
+However, the mesh can also affect the CPU, e.g. if it has to calculate deformations of the meshes, e.g. character animations.
+It is necessary to find a balance between a low-resolution mesh which processes fast and a high-resolution mesh which can define smoother curvatures.
+The number of polygons can be reduced by removing faces which will never be visible.
+As an example, take the 3D model of a camera.
+If consists of a cuboid and a cylinder.
+The cylinder has caps on both sides.
+However, the cap which touches the cuboid can be removed since it will never be visible nor relevant for the model On this paticular model, this simple change removes 32 triangles and one vertex.

+It is also important to know that hard edges and UV seams increase the number of vertices.
+A vertex is not only represented by its 3D position in space.
+It also has a 2D position which defines where it is situated on a texture.
+Additionally, it has a normal vector which points outwards and which is perpendicular to the surface's curvature.
+With UV seams, the vertex has two positions on the texture.
+With hard eges, the vertex has two different normal vectors.
+Since vertices internally can only have one texture position and one normal, this means that the vertex is duplicated.
+Both versions of the vertex have the same 3D position but they differ in the texture coordinates or normal vectors.

+**Reduce the number of objects, use static batching for non-moving objects**:

+**Reduce the number of materials, reuse materials**:

 **Optimise the size of textures**:
 Textures should be quadratic and their size should be a power of two, e.g. 256 pixels x 256 pixels, 512 x 512, 1024 x 1024 or 2048, 2048.